IAG Bylaws adopted by the IAG Council

 - recommend changes to subcomponents to the IAG Executive Committee for approval.

-- The component steering committee shall meet at least once per year and at least once during each
+(c) The Component’s Steering Committee is expected to meet at least once per year and at least once during each IAG General Assembly.

 - the activities of the subcomponents over the past period;